wmmxk/Quality_control_segmentation/README.md

 ### Summary

-This repo is two subtasks involved in training a neural network for image segmentation.
+This repo is for two subtasks involved in training a neural network for image segmentation.
 Task 1 is to pair up the annotated contour with the raw image.
 The module ./libs/match_dic_2_contour.py is for this.

-In the version, the manually annotated contour is compared with contour genereated by cv2.
+In the current version, the manually annotated contour is compared with contour genereated by cv2.

 Task 2 is to create a cyclic data generator.
-The module ./libs/train_generator.py is  for this task
+The module ./libs/train_generator.py is  for this task.

 ### Dependencies
-python: 3.6
+python: 3.6;
-cv2: 3.2.0
+cv2: 3.2.0;
-dicom: 0.9.9
+dicom: 0.9.9;
-numpy: 1.11.3
+numpy: 1.11.3;
+PIL: 4.1.1